 Red rock crabs use strong, black-tipped claws for defense and feeding.
 They will eat invertebrates including clams, worms, and mussels.
 Research shows that red rock crabs will eat the smaller, invasive European green crab (Carcinus maenas).
 Red rock crab also scavenge tasty meals like the fishtail in this video (or the bait in your pot).

-Did you know that red rock crab are native to Oregon?
+Did you know that red rock crabs are native to Oregon?
 ODFW addresses common misconceptions about red rock crab through outreach products and at the docks, boat ramps, and events.
-Full size PDF of Handout
+Full-size PDF of Handout